-If you have a stick that doesn’t have good quality buttons or joystick then not to worry.
-You can easily swap these out for Sanwa or Semitsu parts and they aren’t really that expensive.
+If you have a stick that doesn’t have good-quality buttons or a joystick, don’t worry.
+You can easily swap these out for Sanwa or Semitsu parts; they aren’t that expensive.

-Once you have high-quality parts for your stick then you’re already pretty much there in terms of making your stick last longer.
+Once you have high-quality parts for your stick, you’re already pretty much there in terms of making your stick last longer.

-There’s just a bit more you can do to ensure your stick lasts a lifetime.
+You can do just a bit more to ensure your stick lasts a lifetime.

 2. Swap out the buttons or joystick when they break